How to Use a PostgreSQL Database with Your Instance¶

 The PostgreSQL database service is available on

-localhost at the default port
+localhost and the default PostgreSQL port is

 5432.
 A default user (